shepardyan/Nested-Column-and-Constraint-Generation-nested-C-CG-for-Two-Stage-Robust-Optimization/README.md

 # Nested Column-and-Constraint Generation (nested C&CG) for Two-Stage Robust Optimization

-This is an example of solving two-stage robust optimization problem using nested C&CG algorithm.
+This is an example of solving two-stage robust optimization problems with MIP recourse using nested C&CG algorithm.
+If the problem's recourse is LP, then only C&CG is enough.

 # Requirements